ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Rules

-- **Hyperdashes may be used if the time between the ticks of the desired snapping is 62ms or higher.** As an example, 1/6 hyperdashes would be allowed at 160 BPM and below, whereas 1/8 hyperdashes would be allowed at 120 BPM and below.
+- **Hyperdashes may be used if the time between the ticks of the desired snapping is 62 ms or higher.** As an example, 1/6 hyperdashes would be allowed at 160 BPM and below, whereas 1/8 hyperdashes would be allowed at 120 BPM and below.
 - **Basic hyperdashes must not be used more than four times between consecutive fruits.** If higher-snapped hyperdashes are used, they must not be used in conjunction with other hyperdashes or higher-snapped dashes.
 - **At least 125 ms must be left between objects and the start and end of spinners to ensure readability.** As an example, a 1/4 gap would be required at 120 BPM, whereas a 1/3 gap would be required at 160 BPM.